Filey: History

+The origin of the name Filey is uncertain.
+One theory derives it from the Old English fīfelēg meaning 'monster island' referring to the shape of a rock projection at the shore.
+Other theories derive it from fīflēah meaning 'five woods or clearings' or from the Old Norse fífa meaning 'cottongrass' and the Old English lēah meaning 'wood or clearing'.

 The 12th century parish church dedicated to St Oswald, on Church Hill in the north of the town, is a Grade I listed building.
 It is the oldest building in Filey and Nicholas Pevsner wrote "This is easily the finest church in the NE corner of the East Riding" (Buildings of England).
 St Oswald's has nearly 1,500 pieces of well-preserved medieval graffiti on the roof of the tower, ranging from initials up to complicated images of fully rigged sailing vessels, including one known as a Whitby Cat.
 The graffiti covers around 400 years of Filey's history, and maps out identifiable people, their occupations, changes in literacy and coastal shipping, the start of tourism in the area, and even a possible record of 17th century plague.
 The graffiti was recorded and analysed by Historic England in 2016.

 Filey was a small village until the 18th century when visitors from Scarborough arrived seeking the peace and quiet that Filey then offered.
 In 1835 a Birmingham solicitor called John Wilkes Unett bought 7 acre of land and built the Crescent, later known as the Royal Crescent, which was opened in the 1850s.
 On several occasions in the mid-19th century, the novelist Charlotte Brontë visited Filey with the aim of recovering her faltering health.
 In June 1852 she wrote to her father: "The Sea is very grand.
 Yesterday it was a somewhat unusually high tide - and I stood about an hour on the cliffs yesterday afternoon - watching the tumbling in of great tawny turbid waves - that make the whole shore white with foam and filled the air with a sound hollower and deeper than thunder.